manasa-arun/python/content/en/Tips/get-unique-values-from-list-python.md

 ---
-title: "Get Unique values from a list"
+title: "4 ways to Get Unique values from a list in Python"
 description: "Different methods of fetching unique values from a list"
 date: "2021-07-19T04:15:05+09:00"
 draft: false